Wormholes in a viscous universe: models

 Use the condition $b(r_0)=r_0$ once again,

 After substitution of Eq. (\ref{54}) into Eq. (\ref{53}), we get

 So the metric is

 It is worth noting that the anisotropic solutions for the case $b(r)=r_0+\frac{1}{K}(r-r_0)$ in three different physical considerations from Eq. (\ref{18}), Eq. (\ref{30}), Eq. (\ref{41}) and Eq. (\ref{51}) have substantial high degeneracy with each other.
-To be more precise, the first term $\frac{K-1}{4}$ in these equations corresponds to the anisotropic solution of the ideal cosmic fluid.
-In principle, one can obtain the same expression of anisotropic solution by choosing appropriately the parameters $\zeta_0$, $\zeta_1$, $H$, $\eta$, $\delta$, $\xi$, $\epsilon$, $T$, $\gamma$, $\beta$ and $\rho$.
-Thus, to some extent, these three viscous models have very high degeneracy with each other.
+To be more precise, the first term $\frac{K-1}{4}$ in these equations corresponds to the anisotropic solution of the ideal cosmic fluid ($p=-K\rho$).
+In principle, one can obtain the same expression of anisotropic solution by choosing appropriately the parameters $\zeta_0$, $\zeta_1$, $H_0$, $\eta$, $\delta$, $\xi$, $\epsilon$, $T_0$, $\gamma$ and $\beta$.
+Thus, to some extent, these three classes of viscous models have very high degeneracy with each other and deviate slightly from the ideal fluid consequence.